p4lang/bf-p4c/README.md

 We can build an interference graph for all fields, allowing use to experiment with graph coloring algorithms for PHV allocation, as well as simpler greedy allocation.

+Inspector passes to find constraints could logically be either part of the component they are anaylzing (parde or mau) or part of phv allocation.